Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

-The current-voltage relationship of Device~1 is shown in Fig~\ref{fig2}(a).
+The current-voltage relationship of Device~1 is shown in Fig~\ref{2a}.
 Supercurrent flows across the junction below the critical current $I_c=370$~nA.
-Between the critical current and roughly 500~nA are a series of sudden increases in the voltage, which are discussed in the supplement.
+Between the critical current and roughly 500~nA are a series of sudden increases in the voltage, which are discussed in the \supp{}.
 At higher currents the differential resistance returns to the normal state resistance $R_N=146$~\textOmega.
 Extrapolating the normal section of the current-voltage relationship to zero voltage yields an excess current $I_e=136$~nA.
-Although the Pd-Te superconductor may not be well described by Bardeen-Cooper-Schrieffer (BCS) theory, if we take the superconducting gap as $\Delta_\text{BCS}=1.76k_BT_c$ we arrive at the dimensionless figures of merit $eI_cR_N/\Delta_\text{BCS} = 0.30$ and $eI_eR_N/\Delta_\text{BCS} = 0.10$; naively, the latter implies a junction transparency $\tau\approx 0.25$ according to BTK theory~\cite{btk}.
+The critical and excess currents are shown as a function of temperature in Fig.~\ref{2b}.
+Although Pd-Te superconductivity may not be well described by Bardeen-Cooper-Schrieffer (BCS) theory, if we take the superconducting gap as $\Delta_\text{BCS}=1.76k_BT_c$ we arrive at the dimensionless figures of merit $eI_cR_N/\Delta_\text{BCS} = 0.30$ and $eI_eR_N/\Delta_\text{BCS} = 0.10$.
+Naively, the latter implies a junction transparency $\tau\approx 0.25$ according to BTK theory~\cite{btk}.
 Device~2 has $eI_eR_N/\Delta_\text{BCS} = 0.29$, implying $\tau\approx 0.3$.
-We present a nuanced analysis of the junction transparency in the supplement.
+We present a nuanced analysis of the junction transparency in the \supp{}.
 The current-voltage relationship is not hysteretic, indicating that the junction is overdamped (consistent with our estimation of the Stewart-McCumber parameter $\beta_C\sim 10^{-4}$) and that Joule overheating is not limiting the retrapping current~\cite{courtois2008}.

 Fig.~\ref{fig3} shows the resistance of Device~1 in a perpendicular magnetic field.
-The critical current displays the typical Fraunhofer pattern, approaching zero at nonzero integer multiples of a characteristic magnetic field $B_0 = \frac{\Phi_0}{L_\text{eff}W}$, where $L_\text{eff}$ is the effective junction length.
+The critical current displays the typical Fraunhofer pattern, approaching zero at nonzero integer multiples of a characteristic magnetic field $B_0 = \Phi_0/L_\text{eff}W$, where $L_\text{eff}$ is the effective junction length.
 A fit yields $L_\text{eff}= 1.1$~\textmu m, which is significantly larger than the geometric length of the junction $L\approx 160$~nm.
 We find this disparity surprising, as we expect minimal flux focusing by the thin Pd-Te leads.